 Ghent

-View of Ghent
+Towers view of Ghent

 Sint-Baafshuis is located in the historic city center of Ghent, right next to the Cathedral.
 Here the plenary and parallel sessions will take place.
+Once a medieval armoury, today it is a versatile event venue for seminars and conferences.
+The building was completely renovated in 2024.
+Take a look inside the conference venue here.

 View of Sint-Baafshuis